WillukuC/Mysterra/4 - History/Eras/E0 - Genesis.md

 These eight planes were known as the [[Quasi-Elemental Planes]], intermediary realms between the Elemental and Energetic.<br>
 At the outer fringes of the Elemental, a chaotic realm arose, where the elements clashed and churned incessantly.
 This realm would be known as the [[Elemental Chaos]], shapeless and formless, enveloping the other planes.<br>
 These planes would later be called the [[Inner Planes]], although at this moment, they remained nameless.<br>
-Towards the inner periphery of the Elemental, a different transformation occurred: the [[First World]] emerged, born from the very fabric of the Elemental Planes.<br>
+Towards the inner periphery of the Elemental, a different transformation occurred: the [[Initium]] emerged, born from the very fabric of the Elemental Planes.<br>
 They converged to form [[Crystal Spheres]], separated by the [[Phlogiston]].
 Within each Sphere lay worlds, separated by [[Wildspace]].<br>
 Observing the changes unfolding within the planes, the All-Creator formed a final plane to bind the Inner Planes together, restraining further shifts.
 This plane was the [[Ether]], a metaphysical realm permitting passage between planes.<br>
 With the newfound tranquility of the planes, the All-Creator watched over them for yet another eternal instant.